Dubai Media Incorporated: 2004- The Launching of Dubai News Center

 As a part of changes, Dubai TV launched and opens a new news center that will used for broadcasting news.
 Dubai News Center is the current news division of Dubai Media Inc. Developing news bulletins for DMI's Television Channels- Dubai TV, Sama Dubai TV, Noor Dubai TV, Dubai Sports, Dubai Racing, and Dubai One.

 2009 AMG-DMI merger

-As a direct impact of the Late-2000s financial crisis, after considerable layoffs of the workforce, Arab Media Group's newly established Noor Dubai TV (and Radio), along with the print media and publishing outlets were merged with Dubai Media Incorporated in late 2009.
+As a direct impact of the Great Recession, after considerable layoffs of the workforce, Arab Media Group's newly established Noor Dubai TV (and Radio), along with the print media and publishing outlets were merged with Dubai Media Incorporated in late 2009.
 This expanded DMI's ownership into radio, print and online media which made it one of the largest media companies in the Middle East.
 The company also benefited from the newly transferred employees from AMG with their expertise in radio and for-profit media.